Sayana-Press Managing Expectations

 - 37.7% of women gained more than 2.3kg (5.1lbs) weight.4

-Consider baseline risk factors for osteoporosis before prescribing DMPA-SC.1
+Significant risk factors for osteoporosis include:

-Women should be counselled that Sayana® Press does not protect against sexually transmitted infections (STIs) including HIV infection (AIDS) but equally will not expose them to sexually transmitted infections.
+Women should be counselled that Sayana-Press does not protect against sexually transmitted infections (STIs) including HIV infection (AIDS) but equally will not expose them to sexually transmitted infections.
 Safer sex practices including correct and consistent use of condoms reduce the transmission of STIs through sexual contact, including HIV.

 HIV: Human Immunodeficiency Virus